ixvu/w4111_wiki/Normalization.md

 R1 intersect R2 = A, so we get the FD A -> AC (which can be decomposed to A->A, which is trivial, and A->C, which is a FD of R).
 This functional dependency is in the closure of F.

 **Note:** Just as a quick note, the difference between a BCNF decomposition that loses a functional dependency, and an invalid BCNF decomposition is the lossless join component.
 Even if we have lost an FD in the new relations, if they can be joined together to recover the original relation, then they are in BCNF.
+However, a bad or invalid BCNF decomposition will suffer from lossy decomposition.

 ###What about dependency preservation?